MishkaKnizhka98/Project/.ipynb_checkpoints/README-checkpoint.md

 # Building a Linear Regression model to predict final grades of students

 **Here I put some abstract**
-The goal of this project was to apply machine learning to predict the final grade of students.
-For this purpose I created an algorithm that builds a linear regression model based on a dataset of students from two high schools in Portugal.
-Using this model, it is possible to predict a new student's final grade for a certain subject.
+In this project I applied Machine Learning to create an algorithm that builds a linear regression model based on a dataset of students.
+To train the model the LinearRegression class was used.
+The main strategy was to create a module with all necessary functions that were used in the algorithm, and to perform testing for each functions.
+As a result, the algorithm is able to predict a new student's final grade for a certain subject.

-(We won't... leave... without... the data!
-(Interstellar))
+> "We are not... leaving... without... the data!"
+>
+> *- doctor Brand, Interstellar*

 ## Introduction

 ### Linear Regression Tutorial